Best Movers from Nebraska to Illinois (2025 Cost Data)

 - In the last presidential election, Illinois voted Democratic and Nebraska voted Republican.

-- During the coldest part of the year, Illinois reaches the temperature of 17ºF and Nebraska gets down to 13ºF.
+- During the coldest part of the year, Illinois reaches the temperature of 17ºF while Nebraska gets down to 13ºF.
+A move to Illinois with milder winters offers greater day-to-day convenience, lower costs, and more freedom to explore outdoors.
+It’s a great fit for those who prefer sun over snow and fewer weather-related interruptions.

-- You can expect about forty inches of annual rainfall in Illinois versus twenty-seven inches of rainfall in Nebraska.
+- You can expect about 40 inches of annual rainfall in Illinois versus only 27 inches of rainfall in Nebraska.
+More annual rainfall means wetter days, greener scenery, and some lifestyle adjustments.
+With the right mindset, and waterproof gear, you can settle in comfortably.

 Comparing the pros of Nebraska vs. Illinois